CambridgeUniversityPress/Celestial-and-Stellar-Dynamics/Chapter6/README.md

 ## Artwork

 <dl>
-    <dd>Figure 6.5 - schematic of the geometry of an infinitesimally thin disk (PowerPoint original)
+    <dd>Figure 6.5 - schematic of the geometry of an infinitesimally thin disk (original PowerPoint)
 </dl>